 In 1968, the firm moved its base to Chatburn’s Pendle Trading Estate and, in the early 70s, Hodder Motor Services added Blackburn Bus Company Wearden’s to its portfolio.
 This acquisition saw Hodder Motor Services conduct tours throughout Great Britain during the 70s and European destinations in the80s.

-“The decision to acquire Hodder seemed a natural way for P & S Travel to expand an already successful business especially as Paul Hodgson was, and still is, very keen to work with us both driving and sharing his expertise and experience which will ensure that Hodder continues to serve its customers.
+“The decision to acquire Hodder seemed a natural way to develop an already successful business especially as Paul Hodgson was, and still is, very keen to work with us both driving and sharing his expertise and experience which will ensure that Hodder continues to serve its customers.

 “The intention is to continue to operate the business in a similar way to Paul and Jan, but it is possible over time that there will be some small changes which will be aimed at improving the customer experience such as being able to take payments over the phone, a website and eventually online booking facilities.”

-“Whilst the long term aim is to develop and grow the business at no point will this compromise the quality of customer experience.
-If anything we are optimistic that the vehicles we already operate will enhance the quality of Hodder product by enabling door to door pick up for tours across the Ribble Valley.”
+“Whilst the long term aim is to develop and grow the business at no point will this compromise the quality of customer experience. ”